mariunaise/HDA-Thesis/content/SMHD.typ

 - *Higher order bit quantization* \
   We can introduce more steps to our quantizer and use them to extract more than one bit out of our PUF readout.
 - *Using more than two metrics* \
-  Instead of splitting each quantizer steam into only two equi-probable parts, we can increase the number of metrics at the cost of generating more helper data.
+  Instead of splitting each quantizer into only two equi-probable parts, we can increase the number of metrics at the cost of generating more helper data.

-== Implementation
+== Implementation<sect:smhd_implementation>

 We will now propose a specific implementation of the S-Metric Helper Data Method. \
 As shown in @sect:dist_independency, we can use a CDF to transform our random distributed variable $X$ into the Tilde-Domain: $tilde(X)$.